Solving Furnace Odor Issues in Springfield, MO

 As the temperatures outside start to drop, you know it’s time to switch on the heater.
 But when you do, you immediately smell something like burning coming from your furnace.
 You wonder to yourself, “Why does my heater smell like burning plastic when I turn it on?”
 You start to worry that perhaps something is wrong with your furnace.
 Is it going to catch on fire?
 Is it going to fill your home with smoke?

 Relax.
 In most cases, that burning smell coming from your furnace is nothing to worry about.
-In this blog post, we’ll explain the two most common reasons and one not so common reason, why heaters smell weird when they’re first turned on for the season—and how we fix the problem so you can enjoy a warm home all winter long.
+In this post, we’ll explain the most common reasons and one not so common reason, why heaters smell weird when they’re first turned on for the season—and how we fix the problem so you can enjoy a warm home all winter long.

 We recommend that you have your furnace maintenance done annually AND by a professional certified technician.
 As always, SS&B Heating & Cooling is here to help you make sure your heater is ready for the Missouri winter.

-#2.
-Debris in Your Furnace’s Burner Assembly
+Debris on a Gas Furnace's Burner Assembly

-3) use a vacuum with a soft brush attachment or compressed air to remove any debris from around the burners.
+3. Use a vacuum with a soft brush attachment or compressed air to remove any debris from around the burners.

 One not so common reason… is the smell of rotten eggs!

 The reason you're noticing a strong, egg-like smell coming from your furnace is because of the chemicals that have been added to let people know there's gas leaking.
-If this happens and it resembles what we describe as "rotten eggs" then don't wait another minute before calling for us help!
+If this happens and it resembles what we describe as "rotten eggs" then don't wait another minute before calling for our help!
 This could result in fires or even explosions if not dealt with quickly enough by professionals who understand how dangerous these leaks can be.
 If you notice this odor coming from your heater, turn off the system immediately and call us for assistance!

 A burning smell coming from your furnace when you first turn it on for the season is normal in most cases—especially if it smells like plastic.
 More often than not, this is caused by dust buildup on heating elements or debris in burner assemblies.
 These problems are not too complicated to fix.
 If you have any questions or concerns about why your heater smells funny when you turn it on, don't hesitate to reach out to us today, we'll be happy to help.
 In fact, our furnace maintenance service will go through all these checks and more!